Why Is My Pizza Dough Too Sticky?

 What to do instead of adding more flour right away

-This is where autolyse helps a lot.
+This is where autolyse method helps a lot.
 Mix the flour and water first and let it sit for 20–40 minutes before adding the remaining ingredients.
 That one pause can completely change how the dough feels.
-It usually needs less kneading, develops faster, and feels less chaotic.
+It usually needs less kneading, develops faster, and feels much less chaotic.

 4. Keep the dough cool